 You can still choose to file electronically at any time during this period.

-Note: You must show student loan extra deductions separately on your IR348.
-Use the following student loan repayment codes to identify the extra deductions:
+Note: You must show student loan extra deductions on your IR348 in either:

 - SLBOR employee requests voluntary extra deductions - SLCIR we request you to make compulsory extra deductions.